2013 Events

 Where: HSRC Community Room, 20 Zukor Road, New City

-This presentation will place the local history of our county in a global context.
-Important regional events from the 17th to the 20th centuries will be linked to the significant contemporary developments in World History, which have had some important influence in our area.
+This presentation by Thomas Mounhkall, an adjunct professor of secondary education at SUNY New Paltz, places the local history of our county in a global context.
+Important regional events from the 17th to the 20th centuries are linked to the significant contemporary developments in World History, which have had some important influence in our area.
 The specific details of our county's history will inform the global events that will be stressed.
 Upon completion of the lecture, we will have a greatly enhanced picture of local history because they will see it in the frame of global perspective.
-We’ll also leave the presentation with a clear understanding of the issues, which are important to World Historians.
-Thomas Mounhkall is an Adjunct Professor-Secondary Education at SUNY New Paltz.
+We’ll also leave the presentation with a clear understanding of the issues, which are important to world historians.

 When: May 11, 2013